 Nobody likes to make a mistake.
 That’s probably why you’re reading this before you go out for that first ride.
 You want to know if there are common pitfalls—preventable incidents—that you can be aware of before it’s too late.

 Take a skills clinic and learn from riders who are better than you.

-Even the pros do it, self included (I’m a retired professional racer).
-A couple years ago, I was having the hardest time making it through this 25KM downhill without having to stop.
-For days I practiced, alone, and kept making the same mistakes and not progressing.
+Even the pros do it, self-included (I’m a retired professional racer).
+A couple of years ago, I was having the hardest time making it through this 25KM downhill without having to stop.
+I practiced alone for days and kept making the same mistakes and not progressing.

-Both professional racers Moeschler and Reeves agree that skills clinics and following someone who’s a better rider than you can really improve your skills quickly.
+Both professional racers, Moeschler and Reeves, agree that skills clinics and following someone who’s a better rider than you can improve your skills quickly.